vijaygill/wg-ui-plus/README.md

 Usage of this software is purely at your own risk.
 I am just sharing what I developed for myself and use at home.

 ## Background
 I was just exploring the combination of Django REST Framework + Angular.
 So I thought I might as well develop something for myself to replace my current WireGuard based VPN where I was managing the IPTables rules by hand (for the post-up script used by WireGuard).
-So far, I like this combo and though this is WIP, I have already replaced my lscr.io/linuxserver/wireguard based setup with this project.

-This is going to grow more in coming times.
-So keep an eye on this project.
 Use it and raise issues and/or PR's to make it better.

 ## Features
 * Easy management of clients (a.k.a Peers).